EnventDigital/adobe-express-mcp-server/README.md

 Here are some example prompts to try with Claude and this MCP server:

+### Adobe Express Tool Examples
 - "Create a social media post about our new product launch"
 - "Edit my profile image to remove the background"
 - "Show me available presentation templates"
+- "Create a business flyer for a grand opening"

+### Documentation Tool Examples
+- "What capabilities does this MCP server have?"
+- "Search for documentation about Spectrum Web Components buttons"
+- "How do I use the Adobe Express SDK in my add-on?"
+- "Find documentation about spectrum-tooltip components"
+- "Switch to local documentation mode"

 ## License